yw0nam/WaifuAssistant/README.md

 The Unified assistatnt for waifu lovers.

 The goal of this project is that the girl recognize user's personality, emotion and voice.
-So that, in given context, the girl should be response correct voice, text and face.
+So that, in given context, the girl should response correct voice, text and face.

 # Feature